vedi/cocos2dx-profile/README.md

 Here is an example of sharing a story on the user's feed:

-After you initialized `CCProfileService` and logged the user in:
+After you initialized `CCSoomlaProfile` and logged the user in:

 ```cpp
   soomla::CCSoomlaProfile::getInstance()->updateStory(